MUSIC FOR THE MIND:

 - Release: during CMHA Mental Health Week May 4 – 10, 2020, the five song EP called “Music for the Mind” will be unveiled and become available to the public (more details to come).

-All arts will retain the rights to their material, with permission given to CMHA of NB to promote, feature as an exhibit and/or raise funds that will aid in offering mental health programs throughout N.B.
+All artists will retain the rights to their material, with permission given to CMHA of NB to promote, feature as an exhibit and/or raise funds that will aid in offering mental health programs throughout N.B.

 Be inspired, be creative, show resilience… Music for the Mind!